Before you start a SATAC application, familiarise yourself with the application process.

 You will need to provide a range of information in your application.
 We will ask you to provide details about yourself and your qualifications and list the courses you want to apply for.
 Our privacy policy outlines the personal information we collect and what we do with it.

-The basic steps of an application are:
+Once you have registered or logged in to mySATAC, the basic steps of an application are:

 • Read and accept the terms and conditions of the application